iambazzy/internshipProject/README.md

 5. Then hit react-native run-android (Don't forget to run the metro bundler in the background).
 6. If the build fails after react-native run-android then run react-native start.

-There is a Login Page Which Needs Credentials To Log In:
+There is a Login Page Which Needs Credentials To Log In:-

 The Credentials Are :

 Username: basitmir123@gmail.com

 Password: 12345678

 After logging in, there will be two screens

 1. Vendor Dashboard
 2. Partner Page

 On Partner Page There is a Form That Needs To Be Filled Completely To succesfully Work, otherwise it will show error.
 On succesfull submission it will show a success message "WE WILL CONTACT YOU SOON" andlogout button on header will take you back to login page where you need to login again if you want to see the partner page.

 NOTE: